- Household Items

 Daystar Life Center is closed on weekends, federal holidays, Good Friday, the week of July 4th, Thanksgiving Day weekend, and the weeks including Christmas and New Year’s Day.

-Our Food Pantry is available two (2) times per MONTH per eligible individual or household.
+Our Food Pantry is available four (4) times per MONTH per eligible individual or household.

 We offer free clothing from our Thrift Store four (4) times per year per eligible individual or household.

 Financial Assistance is available one (1) time per year per eligible individual or household for: